Other Exercises

 And I ask you now, tell me what would you do

-If her was black and her eyes were blue
+If her hair was black and her eyes were blue

 Of a day -i-ay-i-ay

-I met a and we stopped to talk
+I met a little and we to talk

 Of a fine soft day -i-ay-i-ay